Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Summary and Discussion

 \section{Summary and Discussion}

-Motivated by the question whether critical slowing down can be observed in a chaotic system undergoing an attractor crisis and whether this slowing down can be explained in terms of spectrum of operators governing the dynamics of statistics, we have taken as test bed a high-dimensional chaotic climate model undergoing a change of attractor as a control parameter is varied.
+Motivated by the question of whether critical slowing down of the decay of correrlations can be observed in a high-dimensional chaotic system undergoing an attractor crisis and whether such a slowing down of the decay of correlations can be explained in terms of spectrum of operators governing the dynamics of statistics, we have taken as test bed a high-dimensional chaotic climate model undergoing a change of attractor as a control parameter is varied.

 Correlation functions estimated from long simulations of the model have revealed that a slowing down indeed occurs as the critical value of the control parameter is approached.
+Importantly, the slowing down of the decay of correlations could be seen from the evolution of observables in steady-state, without having to perturb the system away from the attractor.
+The second step of this study was to verify that the slowing down of the decay of correlations can in this case be explained by the approach of unstable resonances of transfer operators to the unit circle in the complex plane (i.e. the approach of the corresponding rates to the imaginary axis).

+The behaviour of the resonances of transfer operators has recently been studied for a boundary crisis in the Lorenz flow \cite{Tantet2017}.
+It was shown that only the stable resonances associated with contraction towards the attractor were affected to the crisis, as opposed to the unstable resonances associated with the mixing or decay of correlations of observables on the attractor.
+This result is supported by the fact that these stable resonances may be used to characterise the global stability of invariant sets \cite{Mauroy2016}.

+Moreover, it has recently been shown for a simplified climate model incorporating the dynamical core of PlaSim and a simplified representation of the oceanic transport and of the ice-albedo feedback that the crisis occurring in PlaSim is indeed a boundary crisis during which a strange saddle (the so-called "edge state") collides with the attractor \cite{Lucarini2017}.
+We are therefore led to think that the edge state exists also in the PlaSim configuration adopted here.

-Importantly, the slowing down could be seen from the evolution of observables in steady-state, without having to perturb the system away from the attractor.
-This could be explained in physical terms by the fact that the primary mechanism of instability leading to the destruction of the attractor, the ice-albedo feedback, is not only activated by exogenous perturbations but also by spontaneous fluctuations along the attractor (i.e., internal variability, in climatic jargon).
+We are thus led to ask what mechanism is responsible for the fact that the unstable resonances and the decay of correlations are affected by the boundary crisis in PlaSim, while this cannot be expected to be the case in general.
+This could be explained in physical terms by the fact that the primary mechanism of instability leading to the destruction of the attractor, the ice-albedo feedback, is not only activated by exogenous perturbations but also by spontaneous fluctuations along the attractor (i.e.~internal variability, in climatic jargon).
 This aspect, related to the presence of positive Lyapunov exponents associated with unstable processes, makes the treatment of deterministic chaotic systems intrinsically more interesting than that of simpler systems featuring fixed points or periodic orbits as attractors.